in

 The Imposter

-One person shares: “Netflix adding The Imposter today, it’s genuinely one of the greatest and most jaw-dropping docs I’ve ever seen.
+One person shares: “Netflix adding this today, it’s genuinely one of the greatest and most jaw-dropping docs I’ve ever seen.
 Well worth a watch.”

 Another viewer adds: “I watched this and was completely disturbed.
 This movie gave me chills.”

-“Just watched The Imposter on Netflix… madness,” comments a third.
+“Just watched on Netflix… madness,” comments a third.

-Someone else says: “Just watched The Imposter on Netflix and honestly, wtf was that.”
+Someone else says: “Just watched and honestly, wtf was that.”

-A fifth user adds: “Watching The Imposter on Netflix, stranger than fiction is an understatement.”
+A fifth user adds: “Stranger than fiction is an understatement.”

 Related Article: Netflix Viewers Left In Tears After Watching ‘Heartbreaking’ Film Based On True Story